palatul16/Opencart/README.md

 ## INTRODUCTION

 OpenCart is an e-commerce website for shopping electronics and digital items.
-Here, I perform functional and usability testing, which ensures accuracy, efficiency, and quality.
+Here, I perform functional, usability and performance testing, which ensures accuracy, efficiency, and quality.

 ## PROJECT TYPE